PenRed/GeometryViewer/README.md

 cd ..
 ```

-After the build is complete, the library should be created in the folder
+Once the build is completed, the library will be stored in the folder

 */src/bindings/C/viewers/geometry/*